neurodata/neurodata.io/content/about/agreements.md

 #### Annual Reviews

 We agree to annual reviews, to document goals and assess trajectory, by filling out the following [questionnaire](https://goo.gl/forms/U5relYG8tV3fECqL2) annually, and then scheduling a meeting with leadership to discuss.
 These meetings will happen in July.
-We will also sign this agreements document each year at this time.
+We will also update and sign this agreements document each year at this time.

 ### Other Kinds of Agreements

 #### Supervisor Agreements

-1. Funding everybody to work on stuff within the union of "stuff we care about most" and "stuff you are in your zone of genius doing" (see [how to choose a project](https://bitsandbrains.io/2018/08/31/sig-and-feas.html) for tips on how to choose a project).
+1. Funding everybody that meets these agreements.
+In the event it seems to me that you are not meeting these agreements, I will discuss with you and make a plan with you to get you back to meeting these agreements.
+This plan will have a timelines of at least one month, and up to three months.
+At the end of that experiment, we will collectively decide whether the agreements have been met.
+The decision should be unambigous.
 2. Prioritizing your personal and professional success over everything else in my life after my family & career.
 3. Receive annual feedback from all members of the team with an open mind, as well as completing my annual feedback.
 4. [Sharpening my saw](https://www.stephencovey.com/7habits/7habits-habit7.php) regularly.